elicia4/linux_notes/misc/sym_links.md

     ls -i

-An inode is a data object that contains metadata about the file's  within your file system, they contain every piece of information regarding the files:
+An inode is a data object that contains metadata about the files within your file system, they contain every piece of information regarding the files:
 - Size
 - Owner
 - Permission string
 - ...and so on

-Every storage medium has its own set of inodes.
 Every storage medium has its own set of inodes, an inode is a one-to-one match to a file.
 Every directory has an inode.

 On Windows, a link is called a "shortcut".
-A link is a very useful thing since it allows to access objects that are located elsewhere from a different place, for example a video game shortcut on your desktop links to an ".exe" file located inside the game's folder.
+A link is useful since it allows to access objects that are located elsewhere from a different place, for example a video game shortcut on your desktop links to an ".exe" file located inside the game's folder.
 Links give you quick access to things.

 Create a random file inside `Documents`:

     touch ~/Documents/random_file.txt

-Let's make a link for the file on your Desktop:
+Let's create a symbolic link for the file on your Desktop:

     ln -s /home/user/Documents/random_file.txt /home/user/Desktop/link_itself